Developing novel serpin-based therapies for the treatment of fibrosis and fibroproliferative disorders

 Mechanism of Action

-Physiologic PAI-1 is Essential in Wound Healing
+Physiologic PAI-1 Regulates Wound Healing

 Pathologic PAI-1 promotes pro-inflammatory, pro-fibrotic and pro-thrombotic processes